 Assistant Professor of Coastal Engineering, Delft University of Technology, Delft, The Netherlands (2022-Present)

-- Assistant professor in coastal engineering with a focus on understanding how sediment contributes to the robustness of our coasts and deltas against climate change.
+- Focused on understanding how sediment contributes to the robustness of our coasts and deltas against climate change.

-- My research emphasizes quantifying sediment pathways and connectivity for strategic placement of sediment, via numerical modelling and field measurements.
+- Quantifying sediment pathways and connectivity for strategic placement of sediment, via numerical modelling and field measurements.

 Postdoctoral Researcher, Delft University of Technology, Delft, The Netherlands (2021–2022)